Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

--   We made a deliberate choice to not hard-code the bindings in the `ccpe-*` scripts in case a user would want to add to the environment `SINGULARITY_BIND` variable, and also deliberately did not hard-code the path to the container file in those scripts as in this module, a user can safely delete the container from the installation directory and use the copy in `/appl/local/containers/easybuild-sif-images` instead if they built the container starting from our images and in `partition/container`.
+-   We made a deliberate choice to not hard-code the bindings in the `ccpe-*` scripts in case a user would want to add to the environment `SINGULARITY_BIND` variable, and also did not hard-code the path to the container file.

     The `ccpe-*` wrapper scripts are defined in the EasyConfig itself (multiline strings) and brought on the system in `postinstallcmds` via a trick with bash HERE documents.